-Only 30 bedrooms occupy Seteais, it's interior walls are decorated with ornate furnishings while the ballrooms are adorned with stunning tapestries and frescos attributed to the French painter Jean-Baptiste Pillement.
-Painted motifs include exotic vegetation and mythological characters, in accordance with the romanticism tastes of the time.
-There's a bar with amazing panoramic views from it's terrace open to non-guests where you can enjoy terrific views of the Sintra Mountain whilst enjoying a glass of local wine or a cocktail.
-The excellent restaurant is also available to visitors however making a reservation is advised.
-The ground floor is open to visitors where you can enjoy the elaborate decor, the Sala Gildemeester is particularly beautiful.
+Only 30 bedrooms occupy Seteais.
+Its interior walls are decorated with ornate furnishings.
+The ballrooms are adorned with stunning tapestries and frescos attributed to the French painter Jean-Baptiste Pillement.
+Painted motifs include exotic vegetation and mythological characters, following the romanticism movement of the time.
+There's a bar with amazing panoramic views from its terrace open to non-guests where you can enjoy terrific views of the Sintra Mountain and enjoy a glass of local wine or a cocktail.
+The excellent restaurant is also available to visitors, however making a reservation is advisable.
+The ground floor is open to visitors where you can enjoy the elaborate decor.
+The Sala Gildemeester is particularly beautiful.

 The Palace is surrounded by extensive gardens and lawns paraded by peacocks and set amongst fruit trees and exotic plants.
-Hedge mazes on the garden terrace to the rear of the Palace overlook the beautiful landscapes beyond where one can loose all sense of time.
-If you're in the vicinity of Quinta da Regaleira around the corner it's well worth coming here to admire the views.
-Why to treat yourself to a first class meal at the elegant restaurant or book a tasting of the regions excellent wine.
+Hedge mazes on the garden terrace to the rear of the Palace overlooking the beautiful landscapes beyond where one can lose all sense of time.
+If you're near Quinta da Regaleira around the corner, it's well worth coming here to admire the views.
+Why not treat yourself to a first-class meal at the elegant restaurant or book a tasting of the region's excellent wine?
 Book Online

 A short walk out of Sintra old town along the Rua Consiglieri Pedroso road (N375), turn left at the junction just past the Lawrences hotel.
 The main entrance is 300 metres on the right past the Fonte dos Pisões fountain on the left hand side.